What is color blindness?

-- Tiagabine for epilepsy.
-An antiepileptic drug known as tiagabine has been shown to reduce color vision in about 41 percent of those taking the drug, although effects do not appear to be permanent.
+Certain medications.
+For example, an anti-seizure drug called tiagabine has been shown to reduce color vision in about 41 percent of those taking the drug, although effects do not appear to be permanent.

-- Leber's hereditary optic neuropathy (LHON).
-Particularly prevalent among males, this type of inherited optic neuropathy can affect even carriers who don't have other symptoms but do have a degree of color blindness.
+Leber's hereditary optic neuropathy (LHON).
+This type of inherited optic neuropathy can affect even carriers who don't have other symptoms but do have a degree of color blindness.
 Red-green color vision defects primarily are noted with this condition.

 Color blindness also can occur when aging processes damage retinal cells.
 An injury or damage to areas of the brain where vision processing takes place also can cause color vision deficiencies.

-Gene therapy has cured color blindness in monkeys, according to study results announced in September 2009 by researchers at the University of Washington and University of Florida.
+Gene therapy has cured color blindness in monkeys, according to researchers at the University of Washington.

-While early findings look promising, gene therapy would not be considered for humans until treatments are proven to be safe.
+While these findings in animals look promising, gene therapy would not be considered for humans until treatments are proven to be safe.

 Meanwhile, there is no cure for color blindness.
 But some coping strategies may help you function better in a color-oriented world.